Explore Packages and Projects with Xcode Playgrounds

 Xcode Playgrounds helps developers explore Swift and framework APIs and provides a scratchpad for rapid experimentation.
 Learn how Xcode Playgrounds utilizes Xcode's modern build system, provides improved support for resources, and integrates into your projects, frameworks, and Swift packages to improve your documentation and development workflow.

-I'm Chris Miles, an Engineering Manager on the Xcode team.
+Welcome to "Explore Packages and Projects with Xcode Playgrounds."
+I'm Chris Miles, an engineering manager on the Xcode team.

 Developers love using Xcode Playgrounds to quickly try out new ideas and to learn and explore APIs and frameworks.

 Today, I'm excited to tell you about enhancements we've made to Xcode 12 to make Playgrounds work seamlessly with Swift packages and frameworks in your projects.

 In Xcode 12, Playgrounds is fully integrated with Xcode's modern build system.
 That integration brings with it a lot of improvements to how Playgrounds works with packages, projects and resources.

 First, I'll show you how Playgrounds now works well in Swift packages and makes a great option for package documentation containing runnable code.